bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 \gamma_1 = \nu_{f,1} - \nu_{i,1}
 :::

-Meanwhilie, the spacecraft travels an angular distance of $\Gamma$ radians during the transfer. $\Gamma$ is the difference in true anomaly between the departure and arrival points on the transfer trajectory.
+Meanwhile, the spacecraft travels an angular distance of $\Gamma$ radians during the transfer. $\Gamma$ is the difference in true anomaly between the departure and arrival points on the transfer trajectory.

 :::{math}
 :label: eq:interplanetary-transfer-true-anomaly